LGhassen/basic_pathtracer/README.md

 ## Notes
 -Arbitrary box rotation is not implemented because the code used only handles axis-aligned bounding-boxes (can be added to the existing code by multiplying the rayDir with the box rotation matrix).

 -Explicit light sampling was partially implemented, currently not implemented for box light sources.
-Also light sources look wrong in reflections.
+May affect scene look.